mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

     between members within a single site to be routed over the local area network.

-  - Configure authentication using :mongodb:setting:`auth` and
+  - Configure authentication using :setting:`auth` and
-    :mongodb:setting:`keyFile`, so that only servers and process with authentication can connect to the replica set.
+    :setting:`keyFile`, so that only servers and process with authentication can connect to the replica set.

   - Configure networking and firewall rules so that only traffic